diefenbach/django-lfs/docs/developer/howtos/theme/index.rst

 Use own CSS
 ===========

-To use own CSS several steps are neccessary.
+To use own CSS several steps are necessary.

 1. Create a ``static`` folder within mytheme::